EmpiricalEE/blues_note-hardware/Reference_Designs/SingleDryCell-LR6|AA/README.md

 - Self-contained - library references are informative only.
 - Reference schematic only - non-functional, no PCB, and symbols are only for graphical purposes, not part suggestions.
 - PDF output created using "Print" in KiCad with the drawing sheet and background colour turned off.
+- File/folder names are a carry over from an early draft, and don't reflect the content any more.